 - Students whose parents or guardians have completed a Title I student income form and meet the income guidelines specified.

-- Percent of Students with Disability shows the percent of public school students in a district who have an individualized education plan (IEP) due to a handicapping condition and who require special assistance.
-Please note that this percentage reflects the portion of the total ADM (#3 above) for FY10 that is identified as special needs students and is extracted from the October 2009 count week data.
-Source: Fiscal year 2011 July #2 PASS payment file.
+- Percent of Students with Disability shows the percent of the resident public school students in a district who have an individualized education plan (IEP) due to a handicapping condition and who require special assistance.
+Please note that this percentage reflects the portion of the total ADM (#3 above) for FY11 that is identified as special needs students and is extracted from the October 2010 count week data.
+Source: Fiscal year 2011 October ADM file.

 B – Personnel Data

 - FTE Number of Regular Education Classroom Teachers shows the FTE number of

 classroom teachers involved in instructional service delivery of regular education (Position Code 230 with Assignment Area of 999370) to non-special and non-career tech education students.
 Source: Education Management Information System (EMIS).

 - Classroom Teacher Average Salary shows the average salary of all FTE classroom teachers.
 Source: EMIS.

 - Percent of Teachers with 0-4 Years Experience shows the percent of classroom teachers with up to 4 years of experience.
 Source: EMIS.

 - Percent of Teachers with 4-10 Years Experience shows the percent of classroom teachers with more than 4 but less than 10 years of experience.
 Source: EMIS.